LotsOfPixelsStudios/TimoliaCreative.github.io/pages/StandardLib.md

 # &#128218; Standard Library

+The standard library implements useful extensions for TranClate.
+It can be seen like the kotlin std lib for kotlin.

 ## &#128187; State System

 The state system is an abstraction/mix of the animation-controller in the behaviour pack, it's designed to